 What do you offer for families and youth?

 Check out the "Our Ministries" button on the menu at the top of this page to find out about all of our programs for children and young people.
 Sunday School runs during the worship service and is run by our Children's Program Coordinator.
 We also have a Youth and Young Adults Minister to run programs throughout the week for those groups.
 She is shared with Metropolitan and Siloam United Churches so our young people get to meet and mingle with their peers across the city.

 Have you made provision for those who are differently abled?

 We have tried our best to eliminate barriers that might be a problem for those who want to join us.
 FSA is fully wheelchair and scooter accessible.
 An elevator at the Atrium entrance can get you quickly and safely to the public areas of the church.
 Assistive hearing devices are available from the ushers.
 Marked Specially Abled Parking spots directly behind the church in the parking lot are set aside for those with mobility issues.

-Where does FSA stand in regard to LGBTQ+ issues?
+Where does FSA stand in regard to LGBTQ12S+ issues?

 We hope you noticed that word "inclusive" in our Mission Statement up above.
 This word is there to remind us all that everyone has a place at God's table, and we are committed to sharing this good news with those who may have heard quite a different message about what it means to be a church.
 For example, we have an active Affirm sub-committee which is always seeking to honour the spiritual and social needs of the LGBTQ12S+ community.
 We regularly have a contingent of FSA people who march in London's annual Pride Parade to publicly show their support and we host Pride Day festivities each summer on our front lawn.